Varieties of ordered algebras as categories: Lawvere's Characterization of varieties

 \begin{theorem}[Lawvere] Varieties are, up to equivalence, precisely the categories of models of algebraic theories. \end{theorem}

 Whereas limits in a variety $\cv$ are computed on the level of $\Set$ (indeed, they are preserved by the forgetful functor $U\colon \cv\to \Set$), colimits in general are not.
-However, $U$ preserves directed colimits and, as proved in \cite{AR}, coequalizers of {reflexive pairs}.
+However, $U$ preserves directed colimits and (as remarked above) reflexive coequalizers.
 These two types of colimits are generalized as follows: